orbs-network/lean-helix-go/README.md

 ## Installation
 * Download from Github
 * Run `./git-submodule-checkout.sh` - this will install all git submodules under `vendor` folder

-## Design (Lean Helix fully serializes its messages internally)
-Formal spec for this library can be found under the `/spec` folder.

 ### Terminology
 * `Library` - this repo